 I say “loosely based” on the Zoomar as the two lenses are quite different.
 For one, the physical construction of the lens is different.
-Both lenses have 14 elements, but the Zoomar is constructed in 5 groups, and the Rubin in 11.
+Both lenses have 14-elements in 11 groups, but the position of the individual elements is not the same.
 Another difference is that the zoom range is not exactly the same.
 The Zoomar has a slightly wider range of 36mm to 82mm, whereas the Rubin is 37mm to 80mm.
 How you zoom the lens is different too.
 The Zoomar has a “push to zoom” ring, whereas the Rubin uses a more traditional twisting motion.

 I lack a strong understanding of how lenses are constructed, so maybe there’s more internal similarities than the external specs might suggest, but I don’t think it’s accurate to consider the Rubin a copy of the Zoomar.
 Nevertheless, both the Zoomar and Rubin are very early examples of a zoom lens for 35mm, but with a Soviet version of the DKL mount, it’s not a lens that’s easily adapted to other cameras.